VanshikaTanwar/VSD-Digital_VLSI_SoC_Planning/README.md

 Section 2 tasks:-
 1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
-2. Calculate the die area in microns from the values in floorplan def.
+2. Calculate the die area in microns from the values which are given in floorplan def file.
 3. Load generated floorplan def in magic tool and explore the floorplan.
 4. Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
 5. Load generated placement def in magic tool and explore the placement.